Yas2020/AmazonDynamodbApplications/README.md

 					   --zip-file fileb://path/to/login.zip
 A lambda function can aslo be invoked using sam cli.
 But it is easier to test the function on Lambda console for me.

    11 - Using Lambda console, create a new lambda function called DragonSearch and paste the content of `dragon_search.py`.
-From Amazon API Gateway, create REST API called "DragoneSearchAPI".
-At the root of API, create a post method with lambda function as its integration type and choose DragonSearch as its function.
+At the root of our API, create a post method with lambda function as its integration type and choose DragonSearch as its function.
+After checking for the validity of the session
+   (token is not expired), user can search dragons by name or see all of of the cards.
+Requesnt sent ot /login end point of our API, will be checked by login lambda function in the backend for whether user is admin or no, which will be communicated to the front end.
+If the user is admin, then editing/creating previlages will be granted by the front end; dragon cards will be edittable.

+   12 - From API console, create a new resource called "login" with a post method, and choose lambda as its integration type with the function
+   LoginEdXDragonGame created in step 10.
+Front end first shows the login form whose result will be sent to /login endpoint of our api, handled by a lambda function and permission will be returned to the fornt end.
+Any search by user is directed to the root of the api handled by DragonSearch lambda function.

+   13 - Run

+		create_mary_admin.py
+   to add the admin to users table.
+This is the only user with editing previleges.
+Editting requires more involved communication of back end and front update.
+So we create a new end point for editting in our api called "edit".